Shipbuilders approve 3-year pact, ending monthslong strike

 Going into negotiations, the shipyard’s production workers were already angry over past concessions that ultimately still failed to yield contracts on Coast Guard cutters and a new class of Navy frigates.
 The pandemic in which they were required to remain on the job only added to their feeling that the company didn’t care about them — deemed essential by the Navy, the shipyard continued production despite a union request to shut down for two weeks.

 Workers were determined enough to strike, despite the loss of company-paid insurance as the coronavirus raged around the country.
-A giant, inflatable rat outside the union hall decried corporate greed as workers fumed over the hiring of “scab” workers and political leaders got involved.
+A giant inflatable, cigar-smoking pig outside the union hall took aim at corporate greed as workers fumed over the hiring of “scab” workers and political leaders got involved.

 It’s a far cry from the way things were in the past.

-Note: This story has been corrected to show that the giant inflatable animal outside the union hall was a pig, not a rat.